easytarget/microPyEZfonts/Symbols/README.md

 * The 'height' of each font set is the *true height*; the height of the tallest character in that set.
 * This can vary from the height declared in the font name!
 * The same fonts may appear listed as different heights depending which character set is being provided.
-  * eg: numeric charsets are typically shorter than the full ascii charsets.

 There is a mixture of proportional width and monospaced fonts in the collection; the font name will typically note the size for monospaced fonts.
 The proportional (X11) fonts also mostly come in regular and bold weights.